zryska/Edge-Data-Store-Docs/V1/Administration/Administration.md

 An HTTP status 204 message indicates success.

-## Stop and Start an Edge Data Store EDS adapter
+## Stop and start an Edge Data Store adapter

 Edge Data Store provides the ability to stop and start EDS adapters.
 By default, when Edge Data Store starts, all currently configured EDS adapters are started and remain running until the product shuts down.

-### Stop a EDS adapter
+### Stop an EDS adapter

-To stop an individual EDS adapter, use any REST client and make a request using one of the following:
+To stop an individual EDS adapter, use any REST client and make a request using the following:

 ```http
 Method: POST